 Rustic is defined as:

 - Having rough, irregular surfaces

 Once again, the decorating world puts a bit more of a finish on the term.
 In décor, something that is rustic has a tie with nature: it’s made of natural materials that are fairly raw or unrefined.
-A rustic piece of furniture or décor usually has a distressed or weathered finish, color that can be found in nature, a casual vibe and a sense of old-fashioned warmth or comfort.
+A rustic piece of furniture or décor usually has a distressed or weathered finish, a color that can be found in nature, a casual vibe and a sense of old-fashioned warmth or comfort.
 Notice what the definition of rustic does NOT include: handmade and old.
 While a rustic item might well be both of those things, it's not required.
-In fact, a rustic piece of furniture might have been produced in a factory quite recently, but designed to look old and worn.
-That’s the key difference between primitive and rustic, and explains why a primitive item is by definition rustic, but a rustic item is not necessarily primitive.
+In fact, a rustic piece of furniture might have been produced in a factory quite recently but designed to look old and worn.
+That’s the key difference between primitive and rustic and explains why a primitive item is by definition rustic, but a rustic item is not necessarily primitive.
 Unlike primitive, rustic describes a style, one that encompasses an unpretentious, old-fashioned, well-loved and well-worn appearance.
 The gorgeous rustic bedroom set shown here is available from Wayfair.

 03 of 03

 The country is defined as: